I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 October 19, 2020

-“What’s in your bag?”
+“What’s in your camera bag?”
 It is one of the most common questions I get from people on wedding days, lifestyle sessions or through DM’s and messages.
-I wanted to do a blog post to let you all know!
+I wanted to do a blog post to let you all know what’s in my camera bag!
 And I want to go into each lens and let you know when I use it during weddings or lifestyle sessions and why.

 The gear I own allows me to quickly shoot images with the flexibility to shoot through any scenario to achieve my bright and colorful style.